umbraco/UmbracoDocs/Umbraco-Uno/Going-live/index.md

 ### Configure DNS records

 It is recommended to set-up a CNAME record pointing at `dns.umbraco.io`.
-As alternative you can use an A-record pointing to one of the two Umbraco Cloud service IP addresses: `104.19.191.28` or `104.19.208.28`.
+As alternative, you can use an A-record pointing to one of the two Umbraco Cloud service IP addresses: `104.19.191.28` or `104.19.208.28`.

 Check with your DNS host or hostname provider for details on how to configure this for your hostnames.